studiochampgauche/headless-react-wordpress-boilerplate/README.md

 6. A waiting page is displayed to prevent errors while waiting for routes to load.

-7. Once the routes are ready, Scroller Component, PageTransition Component and your current page Component is initialized.
+7. Once the routes are ready, Scroller Component, PageTransition Component and your current page Component are initialized.

 ## Preloader Animation + Media Download